 The tool cannot fix pixels directly, but running the colour cycle rapidly for several hours can sometimes unstick a pixel by exercising the liquid crystal.
 Success rate is around 30-40% on stuck (not dead) pixels.
 For a guaranteed fix, warranty replacement is the reliable path.

-The test works on OLED - the solid-colour screens expose uniform-brightness issues the same way.
-OLED burn-in is not a dead pixel: a burned-in pixel still changes colour, it simply drifts toward the image it retained longest (Slack sidebar, Chrome tab row, menu bar).
+The same color cycle runs on OLED panels - the solid-colour screens expose uniform-brightness issues the same way.
+What shifts is the failure modes: OLED pixels emit their own light, so the backlight-bleed check above cannot occur on OLED, and two OLED-specific defects (burn-in and image retention) become the checks worth watching for.
+Burn-in is not a dead pixel: a burned-in pixel still changes colour, it simply drifts toward the image it retained longest (Slack sidebar, Chrome tab row, menu bar).
+Image retention is the temporary version of the same effect that fades after the panel displays other content.
 To spot burn-in, compare the grey and white screens against a phone camera held close - afterimages show up as faint patterns that follow your apps' UI chrome.
+Read OLED test vs LCD test: what changes on an OLED panel for which LCD-test checks still apply on OLED and how to read burn-in vs image retention.

 Why do some "dead" pixels look alive on my Retina / high-DPI display?